 Lock keypad prevents accidental pump keypad presses.
-You can only press the to view the STATUS screen, and the button to turn on the backlight.
-The remote control can be used to give a bolus or put the pump into Suspend.
+You can only press the to view the STATUS screen, and the mode control can be used to give a bolus or put the pump into manual Suspend.

 A locked keypad is automatically unlocked during the following: